MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-integration-linkedin.md

 ## Exporting candidate records

-After the setup is completed, recruiters and Human resources (HR) professionals can use the **Export to HRIS** function in LinkedIn Talent Hub to export hired candidate records from LinkedIn Talent Hub to Human Resources.
+After the setup is completed, recruiters and human resources (HR) professionals can use the **Export to HRIS** function in LinkedIn Talent Hub to export hired candidate records from LinkedIn Talent Hub to Human Resources.

 ### Export records from LinkedIn Talent Hub